-We will continue to use a mix of managers, senior associates, and associates to perform the examination procedures.
-All of these individuals are led by a partner and a senior manager whose main job is to ensure all technical and professional requirements are met, and that we are preparing a quality product.
+We will use a mix of managers, senior associates, and associates to perform the examination procedures.
+All of these individuals are led by a partner whose main job is to ensure all technical and professional requirements are met, and that we are preparing a quality product.